Dave Winfield

 David Mark Winfield (born October 3, 1951) is an American former Major League Baseball (MLB) right fielder.
 He is the special assistant to the executive director of the Major League Baseball Players Association.
 Over his 22-year career, he played for six teams: the San Diego Padres, New York Yankees, California Angels, Toronto Blue Jays, Minnesota Twins, and Cleveland Indians.
 He had the winning hit in the 1992 World Series with the Blue Jays over the Atlanta Braves.

 Winfield is a 12-time MLB All-Star, a seven-time Gold Glove Award winner, and a six-time Silver Slugger Award winner.
 The Padres retired Winfield's No. 31 in his honor.
 He also wore No. 31 while playing for the Yankees and Indians and wore No. 32 with the Angels, Blue Jays and Twins.
 In 2004, ESPN named him the third-best all-around athlete of all time in any sport.
-He is a member of both the Baseball Hall of Fame and College Baseball Hall of Fame.
+He was inducted into the Baseball Hall of Fame in 2001 in his first year of eligibility, and was an inaugural inductee into the College Baseball Hall of Fame in 2006.